 Take a Snap Running Through to Platform 9 ¾

 There’s no shortage of Harry Potter finds in London – but a trip to Platform 9 ¾ to take a picture of you pretending to run through the wall is pretty much mandatory.
-You’ll find it between platforms 9 and 10 (surprise!) in Kings Cross Railway Station.
+You’ll find it in Kings Cross Railway Station.

 Leake Street Graffiti Tunnel